QuangPPham/SolarGators_Kinematic_Solver/README.md

 Kinematics Solver for Suspension geometry
 By: Quang Pham, 2024

-Run by writing in the command line in the folder where the scripts are located: python main.py
+Run by writing in the command line in the folder where the scripts are located:
+'''python main.py'''

 Input: coordinates of the below points for the right wheel, and the array of spring lengths.
 See main.py for example usage.
     FG: initial wheel center (x,y,z)
     SP_in: spring chassis attachment
     SP_out: spring rocker attachment
     R1: rocker axis 1